LONDON MARKETS: FTSE 100 Powers To Fresh Record As Dow 25,000 Inspires European Stock Rally

 Continue Reading Below

-U.K. stocks headed for fresh records on Friday, driving higher after another round of all-time highs in the U.S. in the previous session.
+U.K. stocks scored fresh a record on Friday, driving higher after another round of all-time highs in the U.S. in the previous session.
 Stocks stayed higher after the closely watched U.S. jobs report missed expectations.

-Retail stocks traded mixed, after an industry body's report showed store prices fell during the key Christmas shopping season.
+Retail stocks suffered, after an industry body's report showed store prices fell during the key Christmas shopping season.

-What is driving the market: Friday saw a continuation of the positive trading mood that has boosted global equity markets this week, after U.S. stocks ended at records again on Thursday (http://www.marketwatch.com/story/dow-on-track-for-25000-milestone-as-global-stock-rally-stays-strong-2018-01-04).
-The Dow Jones Industrial Average rallied to close above 25,000 for the first time ever, and U.S. stocks also opened higher on Friday.
+What is driving the market: Friday saw a continuation of the positive trading mood that has boosted global equity markets this week, after U.S. stocks ended at records again on Thursday (http://www.marketwatch.com/story/dow-on-track-for-25000-milestone-as-global-stock-rally-stays-strong-2018-01-04) and headed for fresh all-time highs on Friday.
+The Dow Jones Industrial Average rallied to close above 25,000 for the first time ever in Thursday's session.

 Continue Reading Below